Clinical UM Guideline

 I. High grade dysplasia (HG) or Intramucosal cancer (IMC):

-Ablative treatment of Barrett’s esophagus is considered medically necessary when the following criterion have been met (A, B, and C):
+Ablative treatment of Barrett’s esophagus is considered medically necessary when the following criterion have been met (A, B,

 1. The pathology findings include either of the following: